How to Automatically Backup your WordPress Blog

 Sandy, Amazon S3 is both secure and reliable, but Gmail can provide the same security and reliability.

-However, the Automatic Wordpress Backup plugin works only with Amazon S3 and what I like most about this plugin is that it can backup all your data, including settings, plugins, uploaded files.
+However, the Automatic WordPress Backup plugin works only with Amazon S3 and what I like most about this plugin is that it can backup all your data, including settings, plugins, uploaded files.
 It backs up your blog/website exactly as it is and if you want to move or restore it, you will not have to reinstall plugins, upload images, change preferences, install themes and so on…

-To answer your question more precisely, I do not really favor Amazon S3, it’s just the only way Automatic Wordpress Backup works.
+To answer your question more precisely, I do not really favor Amazon S3, it’s just the only way Automatic WordPress Backup works.

-Lisa Wood
+Lisa Wood says

 Thanks for explaining this, Eugen.
 I have a backup plugin but not this one.
 And I don’t have an S3 account so I’ll look into that too.